Wolfgang-Schuetzelhofer/jcypher_samples/README.md

 JCypher Samples
 ===============

-The JCypher Samples project was introduced together with release 2.0.0 of JCypher.
+Provides samples for JCypher.
 ## Documentation and Getting Started
 For documentation and on how to get started pelase have a look at the wiki: https://github.com/Wolfgang-Schuetzelhofer/jcypher_samples/wiki

 ## License & Copyright

-Copyright (c) 2014 IoT-Solutions e.U.
+Copyright (c) 2014-2015 IoT-Solutions e.U.

 License:
 								Apache License